vshakitskiy/wskiy.de/writing/Making my own web server.md

 }
 ```

-Users can call a function like `ewe.read_body(req, 1024)` to read 1 KB, or ignore the body entirely for requests that don’t need it.
-This also opens opportunities for protocol upgrades to WebSocket, for example.
+Users can call a function like `ewe.read_body(req, 1024)` to read 1 KB, or ignore the body entirely for requests that don't need it.
+This also opens opportunities for protocol upgrades to *WebSocket*, for example.

 After expanding the API with helper functions and polishing the codebase, I released version 0.3, which was the initial version I shared with the Gleam community.
 I received supportive comments from Gleam team members as well as the creator of the `mist` web server.
-I’m the kind of person who really loves attention, so this gave me huge motivation to make my package better and better.
-After some time, I implemented keep-alive behavior that allows the client to reuse the connection when it’s appropriate, which allows my web server to support HTTP/1.1.
-I knew that a simple HTTP/1.0 & HTTP/1.1 server was relatively straightforward to implement, so the next thing I did was level up the difficulty and move toward implementing a protocol I had zero internal knowledge about: WebSockets.
+I'm the kind of person who really loves attention, so this gave me huge motivation to make my package better and better.
+After some time, I implemented [*keep-alive*](https://en.wikipedia.org/wiki/HTTP_persistent_connection) behavior that allows the client to reuse the connection when it's appropriate, which allows my web server to support *HTTP/1.1*.
+I knew that a simple *HTTP/1.0* & *HTTP/1.1* server was relatively straightforward to implement, so the next thing I did was level up the difficulty and move toward implementing a protocol I had zero internal knowledge about: *WebSockets*.

-### WebSockets
+## WebSockets

-WebSocket is a protocol that provides a bidirectional communication channel over a single TCP connection, making it possible for a client to send messages to a server and receive responses without having to poll the server for a reply.
-It’s built on top of HTTP and requires quite a lot of steps to create a fully compliant implementation.
+*WebSocket* is a protocol that provides a bidirectional communication channel over a single *TCP* connection, making it possible for a client to send messages to a server and receive responses without having to poll the server for a reply.
+It's built on top of *HTTP* and requires quite a lot of steps to create a fully compliant implementation.

-The process starts with an HTTP handshake request that looks like this:
+The process starts with an *HTTP* handshake request that looks like this:

 ```
 GET / HTTP/1.1